Sonnet 29: Religious nature

 Paglia and Frank have similar views on the religious references made throughout the poem.
 The Speaker first states that heaven is deaf to his "bootless [useless] cries" (line 3).
 The "lark at break of day arising" (line 11) symbolizes the Speaker's rebirth to a life where he can now sing "hymns at heaven's gate" (line 12).
 This creates another contrast in the poem.
 The once deaf heaven that caused the Speaker's prayers to be unanswered is now suddenly able to hear.
 Both authors note the lack of any reference to God and how the Speaker instead speaks only of heaven.

 Expanding on that notion, Paul Ramsey claims: "Sonnet 29 says that God disappoints and that the young man redeems".
 This is to say that the poem is not religious in the institutional way, but rather it is its own kind of religion.
 Ramsey continues, "Against that heaven, against God, is set the happy heaven where the lark sings hymns.
 The poem is a hymn, celebrating a truth declared superior to religion."
 So while Sonnet 29 makes some religious references, Ramsey maintains that these are in fact anti-religious in sentiment.

+In contrast "It has long been recognised that Shakespeare read and borrowed from the Geneva translation of the Bible." and other scholars see "... the sonnet is a religious poem in which meditation upon Christ’s love is represented as the essential antidote to despair."(p.211) In the end it is not only possible but necessary to read the poem both as about human love (or a "grief" over its loss?
+(Note: Singh(2007) suggests that this poem maybe a lament as "... the loss implied by “rememb’red” is followed in the same line with the present tense, “brings,” leaving us ... not sure whether this love “rememb’red” continues into the present, even though the speaker extols its power.
+Furthermore, the reference to “kings” in the final line ... could possibly be a topical allusion to “King James I who may have enjoyed the company of the poet’s friend at a time when the poet did not”...". p.287)) and also as a prayer.
+"The final vision of sonnet 29 ... extends the opening religious analogy whereby “the beloved’s love [also] functions as the love of the deity does in Christian theology” ...
+It is not surprising for a Shakespearean sonnet to evoke multiple frames of reference, one blurring or overlapping the other."